Inexpensive Homemade Holiday Gift Ideas for the Tight Budget

 Cute Candle in a Cup

-There are lots of funky, overpriced stores in my neighborhood that cater to the “lots of disposable income” young professionals in the area.
+There are lots of funky, overpriced stores in my neighborhood.
 Once, I spotted a simple idea that had a hefty price tag that I knew I could make at home cheaply and easily.
-The item is a candle in an antique tea cup.
+The item is a candle in an antique teacup.

-I scour the garage sales (and my mom’s cabinets) for cheap, but interesting, tea cups.
+I scour garage sales and thrift stores for cheap, but interesting, teacups.
 I then melt down old candle ends or any type of wax I can find (paraffin can be costly) and – optional – add a little scented oil, such as lemongrass or grapefruit.
-I put a wick in – really cheap by the yard from the craft store – and less than $5, I have a nice gift with a little tag attached to the handle.
+I put a wick in – really cheap by the yard from a craft store – and I have a nice gift with a little tag attached to the handle.

 Susan S.